 The conviction and imprisonment of Greste, Fahmy and Mohamed caused international outrage.
 Amnesty International declared them as prisoners of conscience.
 Thousands of journalists, media related associations as well as many politicians and human rights organisations were demanding their release.

-The IAPC confers the Freedom of Speech Award on persons or organisations for their exceptional contributions to the fight for or in defence of free speech, or creating conditions and supporting efforts promoting freedom of speech.
-The winner is selected by all the IAPC member press clubs (over 20 countries).
-Each of the more than 30 clubs has one vote.
-The winner receives a medal and 10,000 euro.
+The IAPC Freedom of Speech Award is conferred upon persons or organisations for their exceptional contribution to the fight for defence of free speech and creating conditions or supporting efforts towards spreading freedom of speech.
+The laureate is selected by all the IAPC press clubs (from 28 countries).
+The award takes the form of a medal and 10,000 euro.

-The 2013 award ceremony was co-funded by the Ministry of Culture and National Heritage and the National Centre for Culture.
+The award will be presented on Tuesday, 6 December 2015 evening in the Royal Baths of Warsaw.
+The ceremony is co-funded by the Ministry of Culture and National Heritage and co-organised by National Centre for Culture.

 International Association of Press Clubs

 International Association of Press Clubs (IAPC) was established in 2002.
 It associates press clubs from nearly 30 countries in Europe, North America, Asia and Australia.
 The goals of IAPC include the support of dialogue, cooperation and exchange of experience among media professionals all over the world as well as cultivating the free access to information, raising ethical standards in the media and supporting global efforts towards ensuring freedom of speech.

 International Association of Press Clubs also supports the thousands of its members in their domestic work as well as during their work as foreign correspondents.
 The association supports many organisations that promote freedom of expression, protection of media professionals and high ethical standards.